Ulmus pumila 'Hansen'

-The Siberian elm cultivar Ulmus pumila 'Hansen' is a little-known American tree of obscure origin, possibly raised from seed collected by the horticulturist and botanist Prof. Niels Hansen during his expedition to Siberia in 1897.
+The Siberian elm cultivar Ulmus pumila 'Hansen' is a little-known American tree, raised from seed collected by the horticulturist and botanist Prof. Niels Hansen during his expedition to eastern Siberia in 1897, and further developed in South Dakota.

+Krüssmann (1976) mistakenly listed 'Hansen' under Ulmus parvifolia.
+Santamour and Bentz's 'Updated Checklist of Elm (Ulmus) Cultivars for use in North America' (1995) does not list a 'Hansen' under U. pumila, but includes a 'Hansen's Hybrid' under North American Hybrids and Selections.

 Description

-Very similar to the species.
+Krüssmann described 'Hansen' as fast growing, with ovate, long-acuminate biserrate leaves to 8 cm long, with rounded base.
 A specimen planted in 1978 at the Sir Harold Hillier Gardens in England had attained a height of 8 m by 2002.
+It has open, somewhat tortuous branching and a semi-pendulous habit.

 Cultivation

-The tree's current status in North America is not known; at least three mature specimens survive in the UK.
+The tree's current status in North America is not known.
+At least one mature specimen survives in the UK.
 Significantly, it is not listed in Green's digest of elm cultivar names published in 1964, suggesting a rather belated introduction to commerce.
+Krüssmann gives a cultivation date of 1972.

+Notable trees

+The Hilliers tree, possibly a unique specimen, remains healthy (2025).